iWitLab/analyze-chatgpt-discourse-in-twitter/README.md

 In order to study the discourse around ChatGPT in Twitter, we used Twitter's API to retrieve recent tweets discussing the use of ChatGPT.
 In addition, we connect to OpenAI's API to send prompts and questions to the chatbot and record its answers.
-Using these sources, we created a dataset consisting of ~470K tweets, collected between January and June 2023 according to our inclusion criteria based on pre-defined keywords.
+Using these sources, we created a dataset consisting of ~470K English tweets, collected between January and June 2023 according to our inclusion criteria based on pre-defined keywords (e.g., chatgpt and its variants).
-All personal identifiers in the dataset, such ```author_id``` and ```tweet_id``` are anonymized.
 * Note: Full content of the collected tweets cannot be uploaded to comply with Twitter's [Developer Agreement and Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy).

 Several analyses were performed on the collected tweets: